 Teens are in-between extreme age brackets.
 They have just come from being children to adolescents who now have a say in all things personal and physical.
 But there are other decisions they cannot do – evaluations that may need professional authority.
 One instance is anything that is medical or cosmetology-influenced, dental concerns included.
 Since the bones and teeth of a teenager are not yet fully developed, they cannot decide to have braces just because of want.
 The decision on the need for teen braces falls on the parents of the teen and the dentist.

 Then and now, dental braces have only one primary goal – to correct a crooked row of teeth and fix bite issues.
-But you are probably a bit annoyed when other people comment unfavourably about your braces.
-While this is a proven effective treatment method, the dental contraptions are not a socially accepted practice.
+But you are probably a bit annoyed when other people comment unfavorably about your braces.
+While this is a proven effective treatment method, dental contraptions are not a socially accepted practice.
 A teen may experience being the butt of jokes and laughter, with name-calling a noticeable side effect.
 Fortunately, medieval-looking teen braces are now but a memory.
 While metal brackets are still an option, there is a newer, yet equally valid form of brace alignment called Invisalign.

 What is Invisalign?